vuejs/pinia/packages/docs/core-concepts/state.md

 })
 ```

 However, some mutations are really hard or costly to apply with this syntax: any collection modification (e.g. pushing, removing, splicing an element from an array) requires you to create a new collection.
-Because of this, the `$patch` method also accepts a function to group these kind of mutations that are difficult to apply with a patch object:
+Because of this, the `$patch` method also accepts a function to group these kinds of mutations that are difficult to apply with a patch object:

 ```js
 store.$patch((state) => {